fortrabbit/legal/sub-processors.md

 ## Recruitment software

 We use software to manage our hiring processes, to evaluate and track applicants.
-Currently we use **Recruitee** for this.
-Open positions can be found under [fortrabbit1.recruitee.com](https://fortrabbit1.recruitee.com).
-See [Recruitee Terms](https://recruitee.com/terms).

 ## Account meta data